 Song #405: Fortunate Son by Credence Clearwater Revival.

 “Fortunate Son” was written by singer John Fogarty and was released in 1969.
 U.S. involvement in the Vietnam War was in full swing at the time.
-In order to put together a fighting force to travel to Asia, the U.S. government re-instituted the Draft.
+In order to put together a fighting force to travel to Asia, the U.S. government reinstituted the Draft.
 For anyone unaware of what that means, it was a way of forcing civilians into the Armed Forces.
 If you received a letter stating that you had been drafted into the Armed Forces, you were legally obligated to report to duty.
 Failure to report when summoned could result in jail time and other related penalties.
-One of the most famous cases of “refusal to report” was by boxer, Muhammed Ali.
+One of the most famous cases of “refusal to report” was by boxer Muhammed Ali.
 When questioned by reporters as to why he was refusing to allow himself to be drafted, he replied that he had no quarrel with the VietCong.
 Furthermore, he pointed to the inequities of the Draft.
 He stated that it was predominantly the poor and the racialized who were being sent off to fight in Vietnam.
 Ali ended up being stripped of his Championship title because of his stand against the Draft.
-While Ali was holding his press conferences, a draft letter was delivered to John Fogarty.
+While Ali was holding his press conferences, a draft letter was delivered to John Fogarty (who was the lead singer of Creedence Clearwater Revival).
 While Fogarty questioned the purpose of going off to a war he felt was more politically-motivated than it was a security issue, what bothered him even more was the seeming unfairness of how the Draft was unfolding.
 Not only were the poor and racial minorities filling a majority of the call-ups, the reverse was becoming true for the upper class.
-It seemed to Fogarty that if you had enough money and enough political connections then, “personal deferments” were easy to come by and one was able to buy his way out of active service.
-In particular, Fogarty was watching with interest as a political union was formed by the marriage of Julie Nixon (daughter of Richard Nixon) and David Eisenhauer (son of President Dwight D. Eisenhauer).
+It seemed to Fogarty that if you had enough money and enough political connections then, personal deferments were easy to come by and one was able to buy his way out of active service.
+In particular, Fogarty was watching with interest as a political union was formed by the marriage of Julie Nixon (daughter of President Richard Nixon) and David Eisenhauer (son of former President Dwight D. Eisenhauer).
 It became the inspiration behind the line in “Fortunate Son” where Fogarty sneers, “I ain’t no senator’s son!”

-One of the most famous men to acquire a “personal deferment” via his wealth and family connections was a New York Real Estate Developer named Donald Trump.
-While Trump was not the initial inspiration for “Fortunate Son”, he certainly became the poster boy for the song when he decided to use it as a “hype” song during campaign stops in the most recent US Presidential election.
+One of the most famous men to acquire a personal deferment via his wealth and family connections was a New York Real Estate Developer named Donald Trump.
+While Trump was not the initial inspiration for “Fortunate Son”, he certainly became the poster boy for the song when he decided to use it as a campaign hype song during stops in the most recent US Presidential election.
 The song, “Fortunate Son” rails against the inequity of class when it came to serving America’s military interests abroad.
-The organizers of Trump’s rallies seemed oblivious to the idea that the song was, actually, against everything Trump stood for and was espousing.
-Eventually, Fogarty took out a cease-and-desist order and stopped Trump from using the song at his events.
+The organizers of Trump’s rallies seemed oblivious to the idea that the song was, actually, against everything Trump stood for.
+Eventually, Fogarty took out a cease and desist order and stopped Trump from using the song at his events.

 The link to a news interview regarding how Fogarty felt about Donald Trump using Fortunate Son at his campaign rallies, can be found here.